 After a year of pandemic-induced upheaval, things are slowly picking up for the retailers around the world as they learn to seize new opportunities and adapt to what we now call the “new normal”.
-That being said, shifts in consumer behaviour and changes in logistics capacities will likely persist in the years ahead, despite the widespread vaccine rollouts and gradual opening of brick-and-mortar stores.
+That being said, shifts in consumer behavior and changes in logistics capacities will likely persist in the years ahead, despite the widespread vaccine rollouts and gradual opening of brick-and-mortar stores.

 Amidst these uncertainties, what are some of the key learnings from 2021 that will allow retailers to emerge even stronger in 2022?
 Here’s a list of the top industry trends from 2021 that all retailers should take note of.

 While social commerce — the process of purchasing products and services online through social media platforms — has been around for quite some time, only recently has it been fully embraced by retailers and consumers alike.
 According to a recent report by eMarketer, U.S. retail social commerce sales are projected to surpass $36 billion by the end of 2021, which is about 35% more than in 2020.

 This surge in popularity of social commerce does not come as a surprise, especially given the pandemic-driven e-commerce boom that has prompted users to become increasingly comfortable with buying from online retailers.
 This has made lots of retailers realize how essential it is to build a website that’s user-friendly and informative as well.
 On the other hand, lots of people have started buying using social media.
 This has also in turn encouraged more and more brands to leverage social media checkout, in-app purchases, and shopping integrations to boost their retail sales.
 One notable development in this field would be the Tik Tok-Shopify collaboration, which serves as an extension of Snapchat native checkout feature to selected influencer brands.

 “The idea here is that a user will eventually be able to do all their shopping within Facebook or Instagram, limiting any requirements for direct site traffic. ”